yfauser/capstone-project/docs/report/report.md

 #### PCA + 1D CNN implementation

 I initially used Dropouts in the 1D CNN too.
 However I saw better results when not using Dropouts at all.
-I less nodes to begin with when training the models on a CPU, after moving to Google colab and having GPU support I achieved better results with using more nodes.
+I used less nodes to begin with when training the models on a CPU, but after moving to Google colab and having GPU support I achieved better results with using more nodes.

 #### Spectogram pictures + 2D CNN implementation